 You don't have to paddle far past the rice fields before you will feel like you're a million miles away from bustling Bluffton.
 With the exception of a single house seen through the trees, there are no signs of civilization.
 The sound of traffic on Highway 46 quickly fades away and you're left to enjoy the serenity of the Lowcountry landscape.

 The river continues to narrow the farther upstream you head.
 Along the way, you may come across patches of fallen limbs and dead marsh grass.
 Most of the time you can paddle through the flotsam.
 The day we kayaked the New River, the floating vegetation in a couple of areas was thick and clogged with some fairly hefty tree trunks.
 But we managed to get around or over them with a little effort.

 There will come a point where you just can't go any farther.
 Ours came when we hit a pine tree that had fallen across the river.
 This one wasn't floating in the water like the others we had come upon, making it impossible to wiggle our way across the top of it.
 And it wasn't hanging high enough above the water to limbo our way underneath it.

-We had made it about two and a half miles upstream when we had to turn back.
-On past trips, I’ve gotten a little farther up the waterway, but eventually the stream becomes so narrow you can’t get through.
+We had made it about 2.5 miles upstream when we had to turn back.
+On past trips, I've gotten a little farther up the waterway, but eventually the stream becomes so narrow you can't get through.